-State Planning Policies outline a vision for our state and help us to robustly respond to modern opportunities and challenges.
+The State Planning Policies aim to provide greater direction, clarity and efficiency in our planning system and will help us respond to modern opportunities and challenges.

 State Planning Policies define South Australia’s planning priorities, goals and interests as a framework for other state wide planning tools such as: